PoCInnovation/Workshops/p2p/old/4.SecuChallengesEth/README.md

 Please follow the instructions on your [SETUP.md](SETUP.md) file.

 ## :hand_over_mouth: Step 1 - Easy level
-> :bulb: Those challenges are here to introduce to you the [Solidity](https://docs.soliditylang.org/en/v0.4.21/) language and the basic concepts of a smart contract and its related data.
+> 💡 Those challenges are here to introduce to you the [Solidity](https://docs.soliditylang.org/en/v0.4.21/) language and the basic concepts of a smart contract and its related data.

 ### [Hello Ethernaut](https://ethernaut.openzeppelin.com/level/0x4E73b858fD5D7A5fc1c3455061dE52a53F35d966)